qlik-oss/catwalk/README.md

 npm install
 npm start
 ```
-Or through the Qlik hosted [catwalk UI](https://catwalk.core.qlik.com)
+Or through the Qlik hosted [catwalk UI](https://catwalk.core.qlik.com) that will have the latest master build deployed and can also be used against an local Qlik Associative Engine.

 ## 2. Qlik Associative Engine
-You need to provide catwalk with a WS-URL (web socket URL) to the app.
+You need to provide catwalk with a websocket URL to the app.

 ### Example App
 For convenience there is an example app and docker-compose.yml in the catwalk repository